Courage

 Young people holding hands navigating stress

-A Mindset For Teens That Embraces (Some) Stress
+A Mindset That Embraces (Some) Stress

 Math was by far my favorite subject in elementary school.
 Other subjects required more effort.
 But math felt comfortable and full of ease.
 It felt great when others offered praised for my “natural” math abilities.
 This was all well and good until my eighth grade geometry class.
 I was completely lost from the moment I… Read More